overblog/GraphQLBundle/docs/validation/index.md

 The [Symfony Validator Component](https://symfony.com/doc/current/components/validator.html) is designed to validate objects.
 For this reason, when a request occurs, all input data is first converted into objects of class `ValidationNode` and then validated.
-This happens automatically during the validation process.
+These objects are only used for validation and won't be passed into resolvers.
+This process is performed automatically by the bundle **before** any resolver is called.
+If validation fails a corresponding resolver will not be called.

-Objects are created differently depending of the GraphQL type.
+Validation objects are created differently depending of the GraphQL type.
 Take a look at the following scheme:

 ![enter_description](img/schema_1.png)

 As you can see, there are 2 GraphQL types: **Mutation** and **DateInput** (`object` and `input-object` respectively).
 In the case of **Mutation**, this bundle creates an object **per each field** (`createUser` and `createPost`), but in the case of the `DateInput` it creates an object for the entire type.
-Embedded `input-object` types must be always explicitly set to `cascade` in order to be converted in objects.
+Embedded `input-object` types must be always explicitly set to `cascade` in order to be converted into objects.
 The key `cascade` tells the Validator, that the validation should be delegated to the embedded GraphQL type.
-If you don't mark `input-object` types for cascade validation, they won't be converted into objects, but will remain arrays and will still be available for validation
+If you don't mark `input-object` types for cascade validation, they will remain arrays and will still be available for validation, which will be shown in the following examples.

 All object properties are created dynamically and then the validation constraints are applied.

-If you embed an `input-object` type into another and set `cascade` for the `validation` key, it will create a sub-object

 > **Note**:
-> Though it's possible to validate raw arguments, but objects provide the best flexibility.
+> Although it is possible to validate raw arguments, objects provide the best flexibility, especially when it comes
+>to conditional validation with groups.

 Resulting objects will be similar to the nesting structure of your GraphQL schema (if all child types are marked with `cascade`).
 The object